-Overwatch is one of the best shooters on the market, but coming in as a beginner isn’t easy.
+Overwatch is one of the best first-person shooters around, but coming in as a beginner can feel overwhelming.
 You have to get a handle of the maps, play styles, and conventions to succeed.
-But the Overwatch heroes are at the heart of the game.
+More than anything else, at the heart of the game are Overwatch’s heroes.

-In this article, we’ll introduce you to each Overwatch hero in turn, and help you pick the best Overwatch hero for your play style.
+In this guide, we’ll introduce you to each Overwatch hero in turn, and help you pick the best Overwatch hero for your play style.

 Overwatch Hero Basics

-As a complete Overwatch beginner, your best bet is to pick a hero that sounds good or looks cool to you.
+As a complete Overwatch beginner, feel free to pick a hero that sounds good or looks cool to you.
 For your first few matches, you won’t know which characters best fit your play style.
 Use this time to figure out the different Overwatch roles and decide which you like best.

-Pick a character that sounds like fun and start learning how they work.
+After picking a character that sounds like fun, start learning how they work.
 But don’t over-commit to one hero.
 After a bit, switch it up.

 Play different roles and heroes within each role.
 Not only will this help you find the heroes that you like to play, but it will also help you learn the strengths and weaknesses of each character when you’re playing against them.

 You can check out heroes in the Practice Range, or play a match against bots for a basic test drive.
 Alternatively, try the Mystery Heroes mode in the Arcade, which randomly switches heroes every time you die.
 We don’t recommend this for absolute newcomers, but it’s a great way to become more familiar with the game after you’ve played a bit.

 Each hero has an information screen listing their abilities, plus a difficulty rating of one to three stars.
 This gives you an idea of how much effort it takes to understand the hero’s kit, but doesn’t always account for the character’s skill floor and ceiling.
 We expand on difficulty ratings below.